opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/OCPServiceBaselineUsageGuide.md

 ## Get an event subscription

-The `EventDestination` resource represents an individual subscriber listening for Redfish events.
-For the full schema definition, see the `EventDestination` section of the reference guide in the [*Redfish Data Model Specification*](#dsp0268).

 To access subscription information for an event listener, perform a `GET` operation on a `EventDestination` resource:

 ```http